jodyhuntatx/python_test/test/README.md

 This example is meant to give an example use case for OpenAPI spec generated clients.
 It covers using some of the most popular Conjur Open Source endpoints with Python:
-- Authenticate a user
+- Authenticate an admin user
-- Change user's own password
-- Rotate user's API key
+- Rotate a user's API key
-- Load the root policy
+- Load policies
 - Store and retrieve a secret
+- Delete a secret

 The `run` script is responsible for executing the example by environment-conscious means by:
 - If needed, generating a new Python client from the OpenAPI spec